 The shift towards an outcomes focus

-While Project Management Offices are concerned with getting the project delivered, Portfolio Project Offices are more interested in the outcomes from those projects.
-Project success is more relevant to PMOs that are permanent and strategic, as they will be looking at strategic delivery throughout the organization and have a vested interest in delivering value rather than simply delivering projects.
+While Project Management Offices are concerned with delivering projects, Project Portfolio Management Offices are more interested in those projects’ outcomes.
+In this world of Enterprise Project Management, the focus is not just on ‘doing projects the right way’ but also on ‘selecting the right projects to deliver.’
+These PMO teams will ensure project outcomes align with the organization’s strategic goals.
+Project success is more relevant to PMOs that are permanent and strategic.
+They will be looking at strategic delivery throughout the organization and have a vested interest in delivering value rather than merely delivering projects.
+Through this lens, successful projects support the corporate strategy, and benefits realization will be bigger success factors than the traditional Project Management metrics or time, cost, and quality, commonly used to define successful projects.

-As you might expect, Program Offices fall neatly between Project and Portfolio Offices: ensuring successful projects achieve the objectives of the program.
+As you might expect, Program Offices fall neatly between Project and Portfolio Offices: ensuring successful projects achieve the program’s objectives.

 The Agile PMO | APMO

 A variation on the PMO acronym comes from the Scaled Agile Framework (SAFe®).
-SAFe advocates a team known as an Agile PMO or APMO.
+SAFe describes a team known as an Agile PMO or APMO.
 They describe it as a team that works with other functions to provide Agile Portfolio Operations.
 Rather than viewing the Agile PMO as a support function for Agile Project Management, they advocate moving away from project management entirely and focusing on Products and Value Streams instead.
-It is interesting to see the PMO transcending the world of projects in this way!
-SAFe 5.0 defines three key responsibilities for the APMO:
+It is interesting to see the department transcending the world of projects this way!
+SAFe 5.0 defines three critical responsibilities for the APMO:

-Fostering Operational Excellence – acting as a center of excellence that acts as an advocate for change and helps the organization move towards the SAFe view of agile.
+- Fostering Operational Excellence – acting as a center of excellence that serves as an advocate for change and helps the organization move towards the SAFe view of agile.
 They note that such a PMO would usually:

-You can read more about SAFe’s APMO here: https://www.scaledagileframework.com/lean-portfolio-management/
+You can read more about the SAFe APMO and how the PMO supports agile project management here: Link

-There are many other names for the PMO that are used in organizations.
-As you would expect, each has its own variant of the PMO acronym.
-Whilst these may sound different, they are typically variations on the types of PMO outlined above.
+When you work as a PMO consultant, you come across many different types of PMO.
+In addition, many other names for the PMO operate within organizations.
+As you would expect, each has its variant of the PMO acronym and a different meaning.
+While these may sound different, they are typically variations on the types of PMO outlined above.

 Examples we have come across include:

-This type of PMO usually exists within a project and explicitly focuses on support activities such as the ones outlined further up this page.
+This type of PMO usually exists within a project and explicitly focuses on support activities such as those outlined further up this page.

 Project Controls Office | PCO

-Offices with a specific focus on controls are more usually found in major construction projects.
-They tend to focus explicitly on the data gathering, data management and analytical processes used to predict, understand and constructively influence the time and cost outcomes of a project or program.
+Offices focusing on controls are features of major (and mega) construction projects.
+They tend to focus explicitly on the data gathering, data management, and analytical processes used to predict, understand, and constructively influence ta project or program’s time and cost outcomes.

 Delivery Management Office | DMO

 Delivery Management Offices are another variation of PMO.
 They are usually responsible for both planning and controlling the execution of projects to business expectations.
-Often Project Managers will report into the DMO and the DMO will assume a sponsor role.
+The DMO will drive project delivery and keep projects on track.
+Project managers often report to the DMO, and the DMO will assume a sponsor role.

 Change Management Office | CMO

-The CMO variation has a focus on building change management capabilities in the organization.
-They are usually more business-centric than a traditional PMO and will have a much greater focus on ensuring the business is ready to adapt to change and is able to use change to their strategic advantage.
-It is not uncommon to have both a CMO and a PMO, where the PMO has more of project control and governance function, while the CMO focuses on maximizing value by ensuring the business can make use of the change being introduced by Project teams.
+The CMO variation focuses on building change management capabilities in the organization.
+They are usually more business-centric than a traditional PMO.
+They will have a much higher emphasis on getting the business ready to adapt to change.
+It is not uncommon to have both a CMO and a PMO.
+The PMO has more of a project control and governance function.
+In contrast, the CMO maximizes value by preparing teams to use the project deliverables.

 Outsourced PMO or PMO as a Managed Service | PMaaS

 Some organizations recognize that PMO skills are something that sits outside of their core competency matrix.
 They may also decide that they would prefer to leave it to experts in the domain.
-In these situations, it may be beneficial to outsource the PMO in its entirety, or on a service-by-service basis.
+In these situations, it may be beneficial to outsource the PMO entirely or on a service-by-service basis.
 PMO Managed Services can have advantages for small and large organizations.
-Such approaches can allow organizations to take advantage of scalable project teams whilst benefiting from working with a supportive PMO partner who specializes in strategic delivery.
-Choosing to outsource the PMO to professional services teams is something that requires careful planning and great care should be taken not to lose valuable intangible assets in the process.
+Such approaches can allow organizations to take advantage of scalable project teams while working with a supportive PMO partner specializing in strategic delivery.
+However, choosing to outsource the PMO to professional services teams is something that requires careful planning, and great care should be taken not to lose valuable intangible assets in the process.

 What of the Product Management Office?

+The P in PMO meaning Product in this scenario.
 It is somewhat surprising that there does not seem to be much appetite for a Product Management Office in organizations.
 Perhaps it is because the project mix is seen as the purview of Marketing/Sales, who have traditionally used tools such as the Boston Matrix to decide on the optimal product mix for an organization.
-Perhaps it is because Product teams tend to reside in Development/Engineering functions where the introduction of yet another function with a governance remit would feel bureaucratic.
-Regardless of the department, there remains a need to provide in Product Management some of the disciplines that are applied in Project Management.
-Services like knowledge management and reporting and providing standard approaches/ templates have a clear role in Product Management, so it will be interesting to see whether such teams spring up in the future.
+Perhaps it is because Product teams tend to reside in Development/Engineering functions where the introduction of yet another service with a governance remit would feel bureaucratic.
+Project or Product, one thing holds.
+Many PMO services, such as knowledge management, reporting, standardization, and maintaining a Body of Knowledge, are still required.
+It will be interesting to see whether such teams spring up in the future.

-Supportive: PMOs that are categorized as supportive act as consultants to support project delivery.
-They will typically maintain a project repository and will supply templates, training, information, and lessons learned from other projects.
+- Supportive PMO: PMOs that are categorized as supportive act as consultants to support project delivery.
+They will typically maintain a project repository and will supply templates (such as Gantt charts or standard report formats), training, information, and lessons learned from other projects.
 These types of PMOs do not exert much control over projects and project delivery.

-Controlling: These PMOs provide some support, but also require compliance.
-This can be by requiring projects to use certain project management standards or project management frameworks.
+- Controlling PMO: These PMOs provide some support, but also require compliance.
+This can be by requiring projects to use specific project management standards or project management frameworks.
 They may mandate the use of Gateways or stage-gate reviews as a way of ensuring compliance with governance.

-Individual PMO: These are usually Project or Progam PMOs.
-They set basic standards and oversee project planning and project controls for a single project or for a group of projects within a program.
+- Individual PMO: These are usually Project or Progam PMOs.
+They set basic standards and oversee project planning and project controls for a single project or a group of projects within a program.

-Departmental PMO: These types of PMOs are usually seen in business units such as IT.
+- Departmental PMO: These PMOs reside in business units such as IT.
 They provide support for project delivery within a department.
 They will usually act as mini-portfolio PMOs, focusing on capacity planning and creating a balanced portfolio that supports the needs of the business.

-Corporate PMO: We’ve more commonly seen these referred to as Enterprise PMOs.
-They are a center or excellence for the organization and focus on improving project performance within the business.
+- Corporate PMO: We’ve commonly seen these as Enterprise PMOs.
+They are a center of excellence for the organization and focus on improving project performance within the business.
 Enterprise PMOs usually have a strategic planning remit and take responsibility for allocating resources to different projects across departmental silos.